L-K-Mist/feathers-chat-vuetify-electron/README.md

 Maybe even my own one too:
 - [L-K-Mist/feathers-chat-vuetify-pwa](https://github.com/L-K-Mist/feathers-chat-vuetify-pwa)
 (It works although it currently over-uses fetching all messages from the feathers server instead of updating the latest message `.on('created', pushNewMessageIntoMessagesArray())`)
+Note: Will probably totally re-do the Vuetify PWA version, by porting the render portion of this app to the repo.
+Yes, yes, normally you'd do it the other way around with Electron. ie Build Web-app, port the webapp to the render part of Electron.
+That's sort of what I did, only learnt a lot en route, so the PWA is behind this Electron version in understanding.

 ## Imagined FAQ